How long after sex can you take the morning after pill?

 How effective is the morning after pill within 24 hours

-ellaOne® is the most effective morning after pill* because it is 2.5 times more effective at preventing pregnancy than levonorgestrel.
+ellaOne® is 2.5 times more effective at preventing pregnancy than levonorgestrel.

 Here’s the data to show this: According to a clinical trial on emergency hormonal contraception an estimated 55 out of 1,000 people will become pregnant if they have sex without contraception.
 However if they take a morning after pill containing levonorgestrel 23 out of 1000 will become pregnant while if they take ellaOne 9 out of 1,000 will become pregnant.